wgerber/zenoss_user_sim/README.md

     docker build -t zenoss/usersim:v1 .

-Once the build is complete, the image can be launched and command line arguments passed in
+Once the build is complete, the image can be launched and command line arguments passed in via sim.sh

+    # first arg is number of simulated users, second arg is zenoss password
+    ./sim.sh 1 ZenossPassword

+`sim.sh` assumes you want to use zenoss user `zenny` and that you have `$(pwd)/log` available to write logs to.

+Or if you prefer, you can wrangle absurdly long commands like this:

     docker run --privileged -t \
         -v $(pwd)/log:/root/log \